AleksandarHaralanov/ReciPlus/README.md

 >
 > No quotes: When no quotes are present, it indicates a plain number, like 1, which YAML handles as an integer.
 >
-> Incorrectly following this pattern can cause the plugin to malfunction or result in improper recipes.
+> Incorrectly following this pattern can cause the plugin to break entirely or result in improper recipes.

 #### Setting up custom recipes
 ```yaml